Margaret Gurney (artist): Drama

-A talented actress, Margaret took the part of Concha Puerto, the major protagonist in The Women Have Their Way (an English version of the Quintero brothers' :es:Puebla de las Mujeres), in MLC’s (August 1959) annual School Play.
+Gurney took the part of Concha Puerto, the major protagonist in The Women Have Their Way (an English version of the Quintero brothers' :es:Puebla de las Mujeres), in MLC's (August 1959) annual school play.

-Whilst at Swinburne, she had a number of leading roles in each of the College's first two student revues (each produced by Brian Robinson): In the Pink (1962), and Get Well Soon (1963).
+At Swinburne she had a number of leading roles in each of the college's first two student revues (each produced by Brian Robinson): In the Pink (1962), and Get Well Soon (1963).